 - Electronics: Raspberry Pi Model B+ 512MB, Pi 5MP camera board module, 7" Pi LCD touch screen kit, HDMI cable, 5v regulator datasheet, polymer lithium ion battery

 - Makeup: 1oz. of fake blood, 16oz. liquid latex

-- Other Materials: White t-shirt, GoPro Chest Harness, which all most GoPro cameras (except the Digital HERO 5 Wrist Camera), scissors
+- Other Materials: White t-shirt, GoPro Chest Harness, compatible with almost all GoPro cameras (except the Digital HERO 5 Wrist Camera) others, scissors

 As with the other DIY methods, you won't need any in-depth technical or programming skills here.
 Just use a little creativity!

 Wearing the harness is a bit like wearing suspenders.
 In the front, put the touch screen, which will project everything that you record.
 It will have a control module connected via the HDMI cable.

 At the back of the harness, put the Raspberry Pi, and place the Pi camera above it.

 Both modules will power through the lithium battery, with a voltage converter to 5 volts.

 Use a Raspi running the Pi Camera script to feed the video from the back camera to the front screen.

 1. Get examples at Pic Camera; it's a cinch with this resource.